GroundMC/GroundMCPlugin/docs/groundmc-plugin/gtlp.groundmc.lobby.commands/-command-lobby/-init-.md

 The `/lobby` command.
 Allows players to teleport back to the lobby and obtain help.
 This also allows administrators to add more teleport destinations.
+Additionally, events can be added to the scoreboard as well.